Wyoming Fly Fishing 6 min read

 The Wyoming Fish & Game Department Fishing Guide is an excellent resource for planning your next fishing trip.
-To make life easier we've created an interactive map of all the fishing locations discussed in the WFGD Fishing Guide (shown above).
-Just click on a map marker for information about that fishing location and to get turn-by-turn driving directions.
+To make life easier we’ve created an interactive map of all the fishing locations discussed in the WFGD Fishing Guide (shown below).

 Here’s a look at some of the most popular areas in the state.
 Keep in mind that there are far too many to highlight, so you’re encouraged to dig deeper.

 Firehole River in Yellowstone National Park Credit: Ken Lane

 Not only is this popular with tourists thanks to the stunning scenery, but it also makes for an ideal spot to fish.
 You will find more streams and lakes concentrated here than any other place in the world.
 If you’re only going to visit one spot in Wyoming, this should be the top of your list.

 The fishing season runs from mid-May until the beginning of November, giving you a few solid months to enjoy the sport.
 This area is known for seven species of fish, which are the brown, cutthroat, rainbow, brook, and lake trout, grayling, and mountain whitefish.

 There are four main sections in Yellowstone National Park, which are the southwest, southeast, northeast, and northwest.
 Each offers their own unique experience and lakes/rivers.

 Fly selection is largely dictated by the season.
 Dry-fly fishing is excellent during the busy months of June and July, and then by August you should be using artificial crickets, ants, grasshoppers, and beetles.